sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/mutual-tls/concepts.md

 Select **Strip Authorization Data** to strip any authorization data from your API requests.

-Be aware that mutual TLS authorisation has special treatment because it is not "authentication" and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like **Auth Key** or **Keyless**.
+Be aware that mutual TLS authorization has special treatment because it is not "authentication" and does not provide any identifying functionality, like keys, so you need to mix it with another authentication modes options like **Auth Key** or **Keyless**.
 On the dashboard, you need to choose **Use multiple auth mechanism** in the **Authentication mode** drop-down, where you should select **Mutual TLS** and another option which suits your use-case.

-### Fallback to HTTP Authorisation
+### Fallback to HTTP Authorization
 The TLS protocol has no access to the HTTP payload and works on the lower level; thus the only information we have at the TLS handshake level is the domain.
 In fact, even a domain is not included into a TLS handshake by default, but there is TLS extension called SNI (Server Name Indication) which allows the client to send the domain name to the TLS handshake level.

-With this in mind, the only way to make API authorisation work fully at the  TLS level, each API protected by Mutual TLS should be deployed on its own domain.
+With this in mind, the only way to make API authorization work fully at the  TLS level, each API protected by Mutual TLS should be deployed on its own domain.

-However, Tyk will gracefully fallback to a client certificate authorisation at the HTTP level in cases when you want to have multiple mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
+However, Tyk will gracefully fallback to a client certificate authorization at the HTTP level in cases when you want to have multiple mutual TLS protected APIs on the same domain, or you have clients that do not support the SNI extension.
 No additional configuration is needed.
 In case of such fallback, instead of getting TLS error, a client will receive 403 HTTP error.

 ## Authentication